csjewell/bulbistry/README.md

 0) There is no **requirement** to use external services.
 1) If you want HTTPS security, wrap a reverse proxy around this server.
-2) The attached database is in SQLite format - no other databases are supported.
+2) The attached database is in SQLite format - no other databases will be supported until it DOES pass the spec.
 3) Local storage only - if you want to hook up S3 or some other storage service, do it outside of this container.
 4) This is implemented to the spec at https://github.com/opencontainers/distribution-spec/blob/main/spec.md, not to any specific program.
 5) This is not a mirror.
 However, once it DOES pass the spec, we can talk about mirroring.